ahuacate/jackett/README.md

 chown 1005:1005 {/home/media/.config/Jackett/Indexers/*.json,/home/media/.config/Jackett/Indexers/*.bak} &&
 sudo systemctl restart jackett
 ```

+## 3.00 Add Audiobookbay indexer
+If you are installing LazyLibrarian get a private account at http://audiobookbay.nl and add the indexer to Jackett.

 ## 00.00 Patches & Fixes
 All CLI commands performed in the `typhoon-01` > `113 (deluge)` > `>_ Shell` :